Sound of Guns: What Came From Fire

 Number 1 on the HMV 7" Singles Chart, and was playlisted by BBC Radio 1 daytime and XFM daytime.
 BBC Radio 1 also gave the track 'Single of the Week' (Greg James) and XFM 'Single of the Week' (Steve Harris).

 The album was short listed for the 'XFM new music award' in 2011 and highlighted as one of the albums of the year.

 Track list

-In late 2010 the band announced they would release the "Breakwater" single and accompanying EP via the band's website.
+In late 2010 the band announced they would release the single and accompanying EP via the band's website.
 In support of this they also announced a UK tour with The View.
 The EP Was released in 2011.